 “Everyone does chores, I decide who does what.”

 “Did you think you will spend your time idling in bed every day, doing nothing?”

-I tossed my hair, “I don’t mind working, I cook nice, my grandmother taught me.”
+I tossed my hair.
+“I don’t mind working.
+I am a quite a good cook; my grandmother taught me.”

 “It’s out of the question.”

 “Grandma was a good dressmaker, she showed me how to use a sewing machine.”

 “I can mend clothes, even make dresses -”